 Only a little bit larger than a Kennedy half dollar, the hatchling desert tortoises (seen in the video above) are a fan favorite at the Valley Chapter show.
 The Mojave desert tortoise is the state reptile of both California and Nevada.
-Its conservation status was upgraded to "critically endangered" by the Turtle Conservation Coalition in their 2018 publication, Turtles in Trouble: The World’s 25+ Most Endangered Tortoises and Fresh-water Turtles.
+Its conservation status was up-listed to "critically endangered" by the Turtle Conservation Coalition in their 2018 publication, Turtles in Trouble: The World’s 25+ Most Endangered Tortoises and Fresh-water Turtles.
 And indeed from the 1980s to the present, Mojave desert tortoise population in the wild has dropped by 90%.
 They have been protected under the U.S. Endangered Species Act since 1990.
 As a result, there are many laws associated with keeping them as pets.
 One such, is that it is illegal to take a wild desert tortoise out of the desert or to put a captive desert tortoise back into the desert.
 Another is that it is illegal for captive desert tortoises to breed.
 This notwithstanding, a female desert tortoise can continue to lay fertile eggs for up to seven years after mating.
 So captive-born hatchlings are often surrendered to the CTTC.
 The Valley Chapter raises these babies for at least six months before adopting them out.

 You can download a free, e-book version of Turtles in Trouble from ResearchGate.